• Skip to primary navigation

 Let's Make Cookies

 Step 1.
-With a stand mixer or a hand mixer and a large bowl, beat the room temperature butter, brown sugar, and the egg to combine for 3-4 minutes, this will add air into the mixture and helps dissolve the sugar.
+With a stand mixer or a hand mixer and a large bowl, beat the room-temperature butter, brown sugar, and the egg to combine for 3-4 minutes.
+This will add air to the mixture and help dissolve the sugar.

 Step 2.
 Next, mix in the corn syrup and lemon juice.
 Make sure to use fresh lemon juice for the best flavor.
 Scrape the sides of the bowl.

-Lemon juice tip - You can use store-bought bottled lemon juice as a substitute for fresh lemon juice.
-But keep in mind the bottled lemon juice can contain preservatives which can affect the lemon taste.
+Lemon juice tip – You can use store-bought bottled lemon juice as a substitute for fresh lemon juice.
+But keep in mind that bottled lemon juice can contain preservatives that can affect the lemon taste.
 Use the same amount of bottled juice as you would for the fresh juice.

 Step 3.
 Finally, mix in all the dry ingredients and the lemon zest.
-Don't overmix the batter, just make sure all the flour is incorporated.
+Don’t overmix the batter; make sure all the flour is incorporated.

 Step 4.
 Heat the oven to 375 degrees F. and line your cookie sheets with parchment or a Silpat.